-“The things that he contributed to computer science weren’t the things that just happened to be true in one particular year or one… Read More
+“The things that he contributed to computer science weren’t the things that just happened to be true in one particular year… Read More

 SBS One will broadcast CODEBREAKER next week in Australia.
 The hour-long version of the film is scheduled to transmit on Friday June 8th at 9:35pm (Sydney time).
 The broadcast in Australia will come just one day after the 58th anniversary of Alan Turing’s suicide.

-SBS is a highly respected Australian public television network with a strong… Read More
+SBS is a highly respected Australian public television network with… Read More

 Part of CODEBREAKER focuses on the time that Alan Turing spent at Sherborne School, a boarding school in Dorset, England.
 Turing attended the school from 1926 until he started at King’s College, Cambridge in 1931.
 The film features newly uncovered information about the books he checked out between 1928 & 1931.
-The list offers clues… Read More
+The… Read More

 Date: April 03, 2012 | Author: admin | Category: Turing Film | No Comments |